RJHFMSTR/THORIN/docs/docs/tutorials/chrx.md

 In the second script, `pipeline/step3_parental_side_determination/step0_chrX_ibd/step2_assign_parental_side_and_plot.R`, we use the validation cohort to derive a probability of a relative being on the paternal or maternal side given it's chromosome X IBD sharing with the focal individual.
 We compute the accuracy of this process and we probabilistically assign each relative group to a parental side.

 After running those two script on the KGP example data, you should have the following plots.
-This is the equivalent of our supplementary figure on chrX in our [manuscript](https://www.medrxiv.org/content/10.1101/2024.12.03.24318392v1).
+This is the equivalent of our supplementary figure on chrX in our [manuscript](https://www.medrxiv.org/content/10.1101/2024.12.03.24318392v1), but on the 1,000 Genomes Project data.